Distributed Inference for Tail Risk: Distributed Tail Quantile Processes

 \begin{prop} Assume the same conditions as in Theorem \ref{Theorem: EP Divide and Conquer}.
 Assume that a function $g$ defined on (0,1) satisfies $0<g(s)\le C s^{\beta}$ with $\beta>\gamma-\frac{\eta}{2(1+\eta)}+\frac{1}{1+\eta}\gamma I\set{\gamma>0}$.
 Then, there exists a sufficiently small constant $\delta>0$, such that, as $N \to \infty$,

 \end{prop}

-The oracle property of most extreme value estimators based on the POT approach can be established by applying Theorem \ref{Theorem: TQP DC} and Proposition \ref{Theorem: Corner}.
-We demonstrate a few examples in the next section.
+The oracle property of most extreme value estimators, including the PWM estimator, in the extreme value statistics based on the POT approach can be established by applying Theorem \ref{Theorem: TQP DC} and Proposition \ref{Theorem: Corner} together.
+We demonstrate a few examples in Section \ref{Section:example}.